-In no case may the percentage of non-organic feed exceed 5% dry matter calculated on an annual basis.
+Non-organic aquatic animal protein and oil sources must be from independently verified sustainable sources.

 6.5.2 The dietary requirements for aquatic animals shall comply with the requirements of 5.6.4 and 5.6.5.

 6.5.3 Use of water containing human excrement is prohibited.